kendru/learn-cljs/content/section-0/lesson-1-a-first-look.md

 statement that JavaScript is not sufficient.
 CoffeeScript addressed JavaScript's verbose and inconsistent syntax (it was written in just over a week, after all).
 TypeScript, Dart, and PureScript address it's lack of a type system, enabling developers to better reason about their code.
-JavaScript itseld address the age of the language, bringing more modern features while maintaining some semblance to previous versions and providing an easy path to migrate old JavaScript applications.
+JavaScript itself addresses the age of the language, bringing more modern features while maintaining some semblance to previous versions and providing an easy path to migrate old JavaScript applications.
 ClojureScript brings a simpler syntax, an arsenal of data